 You should take advantage of the fact that GIFs loop endlessly and can be used to create engaging memes to complement your social media strategy.

-Resolve: Free desktop video editing software
+DaVinci Resolve: Free desktop video editing software

-While you can always use iMovie or Windows Movie Maker for editing, Da Vinci Resolve by Black Magic is a free video editing software that comes with the kind of professional features that let you do color corrections, remove objects, stitch together footage, and more.
+While you can always use iMovie or Windows Movie Maker for editing, DaVinci Resolve by Black Magic is a free video editing software that comes with the kind of professional features that let you do color corrections, remove objects, stitch together footage, and more.

-It will take some time to learn if you’re new to video editing, but it’s one of the best free solutions out there for editing professional looking videos.
+It will take some time to learn if you’re new to video editing, but it’s one of the best free solutions out there for editing professional-looking videos.

 PowerDirector: A robust video editor for your phone

-If you’d like to shoot and edit videos all on your phone, PowerDirector is an app that comes with a lot of the useful features.
+If you’d like to shoot and edit videos on your phone, PowerDirector is an app with many useful features.

-The advantage of a mobile video editor like this is that you can record new footage and audio straight from your phone and directly import it into your work in your progress, making it easy to do things like voiceovers.
+The advantage of a mobile video editor like this is that you can record new footage and audio straight from your phone and directly import it into your work in progress, making it easy to do things like voiceovers.

-While this is an Android app, iPhone users can use the iMovie app or Splice by Go Pro as an alternative.
+While this is an Android app, iPhone users can use the iMovie app or Splice by GoPro as an alternative.